unicornunicode/FACT/INSTALL.md

 ## Docker Compose Single-node Deployment

-You can run FACT on platforms supported by Docker Desktop using our Docker Compose setup.
+You can run FACT on platforms supported by Docker Desktop using our Docker Compose setup. *This setup is not meant for production use yet.*

 ### Prerequisites

 1. [Docker](https://docs.docker.com/get-docker/)
 2. [Docker Compose](https://docs.docker.com/compose/install/)
 3. A large amount of disk space for disk images
-4. At least 6GB of RAM available
+4. At least 3GB of RAM available, 8GB recommended

 ### Configuring `docker-compose.yml`

 [Download `docker-compose.yml`](https://github.com/unicornunicode/FACT/raw/main/docker-compose.yaml)
 from this repository.
 Open it in a text editor.

-Replace `HOST_IP` with the IP address of your machine running Docker.
+Replace `${HOST_IP}` with the IP address of your machine running Docker.
 You can find your IP address using your operating system tools or when using Docker Desktop, try `host.docker.internal`.